 This forms the focus of two main projects.
 The first, my dissertation Forms of Writing, Forms of War: Scotland, England, France c.
 1300-1513, shows how the uniquely international - and prolonged - character of the Hundred Years War gave rise to new forms of war writing.
 Chapters consider the war treatise, which laid the foundations for international law in addition to providing a philosophical account of war; the new forms of textual and monumental memorial created in the wake of the death of Prince Edward, the Black Prince; the siege romance, a literary form with deep roots in spiritual, erotic, and historical traditions that became a key vehicle for representing war; and two Scottish literary traditions: one chapter on how Scottish historians appropriated British (English) historiography to write the place of the nation, and another on the epic tradition that enabled Gavin Douglas's Eneados (1513), the first translation of Virgil's Aeneid into any form of English.

-The second project, The Hundred Years War and the Form of Literature, is a volume of essays I am editing with R.D.
+The second project, The Hundred Years War and European Literary History (under contract, Manchester University Press), is a volume of essays I am editing with R.D.
 Perry (St Louis University) that offers the first synoptic literary history of the war.